Lee or Carole Bossert

 If you find yourself struggling with certain issues in your marriage but aren’t sure how to overcome them, a mentoring relationship can be very helpful.
 This is not for couples whose marriage is in a state of crisis, but for those who need practical and biblical help to make their marriage all that God intends for it to be.

-- You will be contacted for an interview with the Mentor Leader couple.
+- You will be contacted to complete an interview with a couple on the Mentor Leadership Team.

 How Do We Become a Mentor Couple?